How Much Does a Home Warranty Cost?

 There are lots of layers and details for homeowners to sort out when choosing the best home warranty for their needs.
-The following frequently asked questions will cover some additional and more specific questions that may come up and should help homeowners decide if a warranty might provide extra financial security and peace of mind.
+There are several frequently asked questions that may come up and can help homeowners decide if a warranty might provide extra financial security and peace of mind.

 Q. What does a home warranty cover?

 Home warranties are service contracts for the whole-home systems and appliances in and around the home.
 They’ll cover the cost of service, repair, and replacement of covered systems and appliances less a per-visit service fee.

 Q. What is the difference between a home warranty and homeowners insurance?